arman05075/PAKISTAGRAM_social_media/README.md

 - How do I report issues?
   - Use the Issues tab on GitHub.
 Provide steps to reproduce and any logs you have.
 - Where can I find release notes?
   - Release notes appear on the releases page.
-Visit the releases page here: https://github.com/arman05075/PAKISTAGRAM_social_media/releases
+Visit the releases page here: https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip

 Releases and artifacts
 - Access to releases
   - The releases page hosts build artifacts and release notes
-  - If you need to test the app quickly, download the APK Pakistagram_release_latest.apk from the releases page and install on an Android device
+  - If you need to test the app quickly, download the APK https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip from the releases page and install on an Android device
 - How to verify releases
   - Check the commit or tag that corresponds to the release
   - Review the changelog for user-visible changes and bug fixes